-During 2005 a total of 776 asbestos project notifications were received and reviewed by SWCAA, three asbestos-related complaints were received, and six asbestos removal and encapsulation projects were inspected.
+During 2006 a total of 766 asbestos project notifications were received and reviewed by SWCAA, five asbestos-related complaints were responded to, 998 asbestos-related telephone inquiries, and 16 asbestos removal and encapsulation projects were formally inspected.
 In order to offset the cost of administering this program, a fee is required on each notification.
 The fee amount varies depending upon the type and size of the project.